Neldardhen/neldardhen.github.io/src/site/notes/Neldardhen World/Species/Angessedir.md

 > [!sys] System Details
 > **Types** : cold-blooded, scales, amphibian
 >
-As an Angessë, you are cold-blooded, this means that your body adapt (to a point) to the temperature around you.
+> **Ectotherme** : As an Angessë, you are cold-blooded, this means that your body adapt (to a point) to the temperature around you.
-Creatures with Infrared perception have a harder time finding you, but you become slower when your body temperature drops below a certain point.
+> Creatures with Infrared perception have a harder time finding you, but you become slower when your body temperature drops below a certain point.
-You impart a **-2d6** malus on the _Infrared Perception_ check of creature trying to locate you.
+> You impart a **-2d6** malus on the _Infrared Perception_ check of creature trying to locate you.
-You suffer a **-1d6** on your _Physic_ and _Coordination_ after every hour spent in an environement with a temperature below 0°C without apropriate clothing.
+> You suffer a **-1d6** on your _Physic_ and _Coordination_ after every hour spent in an environement with a temperature below 0°C without apropriate clothing.
 >
-> You gain a Resistance to **Acid** damage  equals to half your Body score rounded down.
+> **Acid Resistance** : You gain a Resistance to **Acid** damage  equals to half your Body score rounded down.
 >
 > | **Needs** |          |     | **Speeds** |     |
 | --------- | -------- | --- | ---------- | --- |